Bubblyworld/jspm/examples/fresh-deno/README.md

 ## Entry

-Since the application has the fresh server dependency, it is possible to create the application's server code in an entry file called `main.ts`:
+Since the application has the fresh server dependency, it is possible to create the application's server code in an entry file called `main.ts`.

+`main.ts`:
 ```ts
 import { start } from 'fresh/server.ts'
 import * as $0 from './routes/index.tsx'